-Expertise and support for public policies: the aim of expertise is to make available to actors responsible for public policies (ministries, agencies, local authorities, European and international institutions, universities etc.), scientific and technical knowledge, tools and methods that help inform, design, implement and evaluate public policies.
-At INRAE, these activities take various forms: collective scientific expertise, prospective, studies and research for and on public policies, training, working groups, participation in bodies of public actors, design and management of observatories or databases… All these aspects are listed in the guidelines provided to the scientists who are invited to describe those activities in their assessment files.
-Peers will check how these expertise activities suit with the three other types of activities, and how they are coherent with the personal trajectory of the assessed scientist, how they were performed with which outputs and if they are disseminated to the correct audience.
+Expertise and support for public policies: the goal of expertise is to provide scientific and technical knowledge, tools and methods to stakeholders responsible for public policies including ministries, agencies, local authorities, European and international institutions, and universities.
+These resources aid in informing, designing, implementing, and evaluating public policies.
+At INRAE, expertise activities manifest in various forms such as collective scientific expertise, foresight studies, research for and on public policies, training, participating in working groups and public bodies, and the establishment and management of observatories or databases.
+These aspects are outlined in guidelines provided to scientists who are asked to describe these activities in their assessment files.
+Peers evaluate how these expertise activities salignuit with the three other types of activities, assess their coherence with the scientist’s personal trajectory, examine their outputs and determine if they have been effectively disseminated to the appropriate audience.

-Research in partnership with a view to contribute to all forms of innovation: the innovations are the result of diversified partnerships between research or training establishments, technical centers or technical agricultural and agro-industrial institutes, competitiveness clusters, public and private economic actors, civil society actors; this aims at favoring the co-construction of the value creation process between all the actors of the project.
-INRAE defends the concept of diversity of innovations which means research may innovate for economic, political, environmental, societal or health issues.
-Being partner is to produce with others outputs that are enriched and different from what would have been produced alone.
-It is therefore essential in terms of assessment that the researcher partnership approach is made explicit in terms of co-design, co-construction and co-realization, on long-term programs, punctuated by more targeted projects, partnership that asks and answers questions of original and useful research.
+Research in partnership with a view to contribute to all forms of innovation: innovation stems from diversed partnerships involving research or training institutions, technical centers, agricultural or agro-industrial institutes, competitiveness clusters, public and private economic entities and civil society organizations.
+The objective is to facilitate the co-construction of the value creation process among all project stakeholders.
+INRAE advocates for the concept of diverse of innovations, meaning that research may innovate to address economic, political, environmental, societal or health-related issues.
+Collaborations entails producing outputs with others that are enriched and different from what could have been achieved independently.
+Therefore, it is crucial in terms of assessment that researchers explicitely articulate their partnership approach in terms of co-design, co-construction and co-realization, with long-term programs punctuated by more focused projects.
+These partnership should address and respond to questions concerning original and beneficial research.